If you want to enable all builtin Pulsar IO connectors in your Pulsar deployment, you can choose to use

 Similar to the BookKeeper group above, click into the brokers to check the status of the Pulsar brokers.

-You can also click into each broker instance to get more detailed info, such as the broker running log.
+You can also click into each broker instance to get more detailed information, such as the broker running log.

 managed-ledgers directories have been created.